Matthew McConaughey: Politics

 In a November 2020 appearance on The Late Show with Stephen Colbert, McConaughey denied he was interested in running for governor.
 The Texas Tribune reported on McConaughey's lack of involvement in politics, saying that he had not voted in a primary race since "at least" 2012 and had never donated to a political campaign at the state or federal level up through 2021.
 He had voted in the 2018 Texas elections and the 2020 United States elections.

-In March 2021 McConaughey confirmed that he was considering running in the 2022 Texas gubernatorial election.
+In March 2021, McConaughey confirmed that he was considering running in the 2022 Texas gubernatorial election.
 In an October 2021 Twitter Spaces interview with NPR, McConaughey was asked if he was going to run for governor of Texas.
 He replied, "I am not – until I am."
 When asked questions about political issues, such as voting rights and abortion, McConaughey opted to remain "purposely vague", and he did not disclose his political party.
 Just over two weeks before the Texas primary candidate filing deadline, McConaughey released a video on his official Twitter profile stating that he would not be competing for the office.

-In June 2022, McConaughey joined the White House press briefing and advocated for "commonsense gun laws" during a 20-minute speech, in which he spoke about the Robb Elementary School shooting, which occurred in his hometown of Uvalde.
+In June 2022, McConaughey joined the White House press briefing and advocated for "commonsense gun laws" during a 20-minute speech, in which he spoke about the Uvalde school shooting, which occurred in his hometown of Uvalde.
 He said, "We need responsible gun ownership.
 We need background checks.
 We need to raise the minimum age to purchase an AR-15 rifle to 21.
 We need a waiting period for those rifles.
 We need red flag laws and consequences for those who abuse them."
 CNN described the speech as "impassioned and at-times emotional".

+In July 2024, McConaughey spoke at the annual National Governors Association meeting.
+He reiterated his interest in running for political office and said he has been "on a learning tour".

 Philanthropy

 McConaughey started the "just keep livin foundation", which is "dedicated to helping teenage kids lead active lives and make healthy choices to become great men and women".
 On February 25, 2016, McConaughey received the Creative Conscience award from unite4:humanity for his work with his foundation.

-In 2019 McConaughey officially became a professor of practice for the Department of Radio-Television-Film at the Moody College of Communication at his alma mater, UT-Austin; he had served as a visiting instructor since 2015.
+In 2019, McConaughey officially became a professor of practice for the Department of Radio-Television-Film at the Moody College of Communication at his alma mater, UT-Austin; he had served as a visiting instructor since 2015.
 The first two sessions were about the filming of the movie Free State of Jones.